Discordanian/armagnac/README.md

 3. `/usr/dict/words`
 4. `/usr/local/dict/words`

-You can override this with the `-d` / `--dictionary` flag.
-The file is expected to contain one word per line.
+Use `-d` / `--dictionary` to supply your own word list.
+The file must contain one word per line.

 If no dictionary can be found, the program exits with an error message.